 Are you the kind of person who likes to leave all your cares behind when you go on holiday?
 Or do you see vacations as the ideal downtime to catch up on professional reading?

-We asked some of our team what non-fiction books they would pack in their suitcase (or load up on their Kindle) to optimise every minute on the sun loungers.
+After we wrote our first CRO book, we also asked some of our team what non-fiction books they would pack in their suitcase (or load up on their Kindle) to optimise every minute on the sun loungers.
 Their choices cover a wide range of topics that come under the umbrella of Conversion Rate Optimisation (CRO), so you’ll return home with not only a topped up tan, but also the tools to top up your sales figures.

 Here are our optimisers’ top 14 recommended books on Conversion Rate Optimisation: